 If you are on Windows operating system, follow these steps:

-- The command prompt should open up after you have to type the above word in the run menu.
+- The Command Prompt should open up after you had typed the above word in the Run menu.

-- Copy and paste this code in the command prompt or merely sort it: ipconfig/all.
-Hit enter after that.
+- Copy and paste this code ipconfig/all in the command prompt & hit Enter after that.